Tropical Dragon Fruit Popsicles

 - 1 banana

-- 1/4 cup honey (or maple or coconut syrup if vegan)
+- 1/4 cup coconut, agave, or maple syrup

 - In a blender or food processor puree 1/2 cup coconut milk, pitaya broken up into pieces, 1/2 cup of the pineapple, mango, and banana.
 Add a little water if needed to turn the blender.
 Spoon pitaya mixture about 1/3 the way up the popsicle molds.
 Insert the sticks and freeze.
 Transfer the rest of the pitaya mixture to a bowl and place in the refrigerator.
 Wash out the blender.